NT parkland, streams, watermills, and Abbey Mills heritage site

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-- Leaving Morden tube station, cross the road in front of you, and walk down Aberconway Road (past Lidl).
+- Leaving Morden tube station, cross the road in front of you at a set of lights to the left, and walk down Aberconway Road (past Lidl).

-- At the end of the road, cross at the lights, and enter Morden Hall Park in front of you.
+- At the end of the road, cross Morden Hall Road at the lights, and enter Morden Hall Park a lttle to the right.

-- Walk anti-clockwise around the park (through the rose garden, along a stream, (see note), into open parkland, past Phipps Bridge tram stop, and back to the rose garden.
+- Walk anti-clockwise around the park (through the Rose Garden, along a stream, (see next note), into open parkland, past Phipps Bridge tram stop, and back towards the Rose Garden.

 - (At the end of the stream there is a park exit.
 There is an optional extension here into Ravensbury Park (wikipedia), another river Wandle park, again once a grand house, now just the faded grandeur park remains - recommended if you have the time - see map)

-- Cross a small road, and continue towards Abbey Mills
+- Cross Windsor Avenue, a small road, and continue towards Merton Abbey Mills.

-- Cross the bridge into Abbey Mills.
-The pub has a roof terrace.
-There are some cafe's.
+- In 150m turn right to cross the bridge into Merton Abbey Mills.
+The William Morris pub has a roof terrace.
+The Merton Apprentice is a craft beer pub with a large outdoor seating area.
+There are also some cafes.
 The small Chinese, and next to it, the Brazilian, are recommended.

 - Walk through the buildings and leave the area to the left by re-crossing the Wandle over another bridge and turn right along the Wandle Trail.